Lionsberg/lionsberg-wiki/Day 1 - The Narrative Structure of Lionsberg and Consciousness - The Quest Towards The Goal.md

-# Day 1 Sunday - The Narrative Structure of Lionsberg and Consciousness - The Quest Towards The Goal
+# Day 1 - The Narrative Structure of Lionsberg and Consciousness - The Quest Towards The Goal

 ## Welcome Pioneers!